National

 From May 2018 to the opening in February 2020, Encore led the project team as the interpretive planner, content developer, and primary experiential designer for this new interpretive center that tells the stories of recipients of the nation’s highest decoration awarded for military valor, the Medal of Honor.

-The National Medal of Honor Heritage Center will introduce a new immersive experience in May 2024 that tells the story of Medal of Honor recipients Gary Gordon and Randy Shughart through the eyes of Super 64 pilot, Michael Durant, from the Battle of Mogadishu, Somalia, October 1993.
+The National Medal of Honor Heritage Center and Encore Interpretive Design are working on a new exhibit that tells the story of Medal of Honor recipients Gary Gordon and Randy Shughart through the eyes of Super 64 pilot, Michael Durant, from the Battle of Mogadishu, Somalia, October 1993.

 Super 64